NetApp-openstack-dev/openstack-docs/source/cinder/deployment_choice/section_iscsi-v-nfs.rst

 the NetApp FAS product line.
-Both protocol options are TCP/IP-based, deliver similar throughputs and latencies, support Cinder features, snapshot copies and cloning are supported to similar degrees, as well as advertisement of other storage efficienty, data protection, and high availability features.
+Both protocol options are TCP/IP-based, deliver similar throughputs and latencies, support Cinder features, snapshot copies and cloning are supported to similar degrees, as well as advertisement of other storage efficiency, data protection, and high availability features.

 **iSCSI**